awesome-workshop/docker-singularity-hats/_episodes/07-cms-cvmfs-docker.md

     * sft.cern.ch
     * cms-bril.cern.ch
     * cms-opendata-conddb.cern.ch
+    * ilc.desy.de
 5. The ability to mount all, a subset, or none of the CVMFS mount points.
 6. The image still allows access even if CVMFS is unreachable.
 7. No ability to `sudo`.
-Better for security, but sometimes a pain.
+This is better for security, but sometimes a pain, especially if you need to install some software and there is no user level installation available.

 # Basics